 Although I generally knew what to do I started looking on the Internet for tutorials for Popsicle stick trivets and didn’t find much.
 Eventually, I stumbled on this tutorial that I used as a jumping off point.

 - 45 to 50 1/2″ wooden beads

 - 45 to 50 1/4″ wooden beads

 - 2 yards of 1mm elastic cord (you’ll have extra)

 I put my beads in a bowl so they were a little easier to sort and get at.
-At this point you could sort them by size to make it a little easier to put the whole thing together or just leave them all mixed up and sort as you go.
+At this point, you could sort them by size to make it a little easier to put the whole thing together or just leave them all mixed up and sort as you go.
 I chose the latter method.
 Finally cut three lengths of elastic 8″, 18″ and 28″.

 Putting it all together.

-Tie a knot in the end of each of the lengths of elastic and then feed it through a Popsicle stick.
+Tie a knot at the end of each of the lengths of elastic and then feed it through a Popsicle stick.
 Pull the the 8″ length through the hole 6/16″ from the bottom, the 18″ length through the hole in the middle and the 28″ length through the hole at the top.
-Next put a 1/2″ bead through the elastic at the top a 1/4″ bead through the elastic in the middle and nothing on the bottom.
+Next, put a 1/2″ bead through the elastic at the top a 1/4″ bead through the elastic in the middle and nothing on the bottom.
 Thread on the next Popsicle stick and repeat that pattern again until you have a circle.

 Once you have added enough Popsicle sticks and beads to make an entire circle, in my case 45, then pull the elastic taught so that there is little to no space between the beads and the Popsicle sticks.
 Then tie the loose ends to the knotted ends on the first Popsicle stick and you have a finished popsicle stick trivet!
 If you make the knot small enough it can slip into one of the beads and disappear.